-Taffy candy is one of those sweet treats that evokes pleasant memories -- of carefree childhood and seashore boardwalk vacations in the summer.
+Taffy candy is one of those sweet treats that evokes pleasant memories—of carefree childhood and seashore boardwalk vacations in the summer.
 Enjoy those memories year-round with this taffy candy recipe made with granulated or brown sugar.

 Note that a candy thermometer is required for this recipe.

-- 2 1/2 cups granulated sugar or packed brown sugar
+2 1/2 cups granulated sugar, or brown sugar, packed

-- 1 1/2 cups light corn syrup
+1 1/2 cups light corn syrup

-- 4 teaspoons white vinegar
+4 teaspoons white vinegar

-- 1/4 teaspoon salt
+1/4 teaspoon salt

-- 1/2 cup evaporated milk
+1/2 cup evaporated milk

-- Mix all ingredients except milk in heavy saucepan over low heat.
+Mix all ingredients except milk in a heavy saucepan over low heat.
 Stir often until sugar is completely dissolved.
 Increase heat and bring mixture to boiling.
 Slowly add the evaporated milk in a thin stream so boiling does not stop.

-- Put candy thermometer in pan; continue stirring.
-Cook and stir constantly until mixture reaches 248°F (firm ball stage).
-Dip pastry brush in water and gently brush sides of the pan to wash crystals from sides of pan.
+Put a candy thermometer in pan; continue stirring.
+Cook and stir constantly until mixture reaches 248 F (firm ball stage).
+Dip the pastry brush in water and gently brush sides of the pan to wash crystals from sides of the pan.
 Do this a few times while candy is cooking.

-- Let the taffy mixture cool until it is cool enough to handle.
+Let the taffy mixture cool until it is cool enough to handle.
 Grease your hands with margarine; take a small portion of the candy and, using only the tips of your fingers, begin pulling.
 Candy should be white in color and no longer feel sticky when it has been pulled enough.

-- Twist each pulled strip slightly and place on waxed paper.
+Twist each pulled strip slightly and place on waxed paper.
 When all the candy is pulled, cut each strip into 1-inch pieces.
 Wrap each piece in waxed paper and twist ends.
-You can get special colored paper for this.
+You can get a special colored paper for this.
 Store in a container with a tight-fitting cover.